• Sustainability

 Blink brought HSBC in a few years ago, as it sought to internationalise and scale its business globally.

 The bank has been an extremely strong partner to Blink.
-We wanted to make sure we had an international partner and a stable platform from a treasury perspective, we have banking now across the US, Netherlands, India, UK, Israel, Canada, through HSBC.
+We wanted to make sure we had an international partner and a stable platform from a treasury perspective, we have banking now across the US, Netherlands, India, UK, Israel, through HSBC.

 Michael Rama | Chief Financial Officer, Blink Charging